A posteriori necessity: Main argument for a posteriori necessity

 Here is an overview of the argument:

 (P1) 'Hesperus' is a proper name that refers to the evening star.
 'Phosphorus' is also a proper name and it refers to the morning star.
 But the evening star and the morning star are the same planetary body (Venus).
 So both names designate Venus.

 (P2) If both names designate rigidly, they designate the same object (Venus) in every possible world in which it exists.
 Therefore (by the definition of 'necessary') 'Hesperus = Phosphorus' is necessarily true.
 If it is the case that in all possible worlds the identity claim "Hesperus is Phosphorus" is true, the statement is necessary.

 (P3) The fact that Hesperus is Phosphorus was discovered by empirical observation, and it could not have been discovered a priori.
 Therefore, it is known a posteriori.

 (C) Therefore, it is possible for knowledge obtained a posteriori to be necessary.

 Other instances of a posteriori necessary truths include: " is water".

 Significance

 Naming and Necessity is among the most important philosophical works of the 20th century.
 A posteriori necessity existing would make the distinction between a prioricity, analyticity, and necessity harder to discern because they were previously thought to be largely separated from the a posteriori, the synthetic, and the contingent.

-(a) P is a priori iff P is necessary.

-(b) P is a posteriori iff P is contingent.

 Hilary Putnam comments on the significance of Kripke's counter-examples: "Since Kant there has been a big split between philosophers who thought that all necessary truths were analytic and philosophers who thought that some necessary truths were synthetic a priori.
 But none of these philosophers thought that a (metaphysically) necessary truth could fail to be a priori."